SolderedElectronics/Inkplate-documentation/source/arduino.rst

 | MCP is started inside Inkplate.begin() function so you need only to call that and everything is set for MCP.

-| Inkplate 6COLOR and Inkplate 2 have only one MCP used as external IO expander.
+| Inkplate 6COLOR has only one MCP used as external IO expander.

+| Inkplate 2 has none MCPs

 .. code-block:: c